 The Amazon faces a number of significant pressures, including agricultural expansion, mining, and the growth of infrastructure.
 In the past ten years, the government of Brazil has taken numerous steps to improve the management of the Amazon forest and reduce deforestation, including granting lands to indigenous peoples, implementing environmental regulations and licensing programs to manage agricultural, forestry, and infrastructure expansion, and instituting command and control programs.
 In 2012, Brazil announced a decline of 27% in the rate of deforestation in the region from August 2011 to July 2012, contributing to a 76.27% overall reduction compared to its 2004 baseline of 27,000 square kilometers of annual deforestation.

-While there are many attempts to formalize and administer forest land rights in Brazil as part of the process to stabilize the management of forests, much remains to be done.
+The process of formalizing and administering forest land rights in Brazil remains incomplete.
 For example, while Brazilian law recognizes several forms of both individual and joint property rights, 1% of the Brazilian population owns 45% of all land and there are nearly five million landless families.
 It is estimated that about 53% of land in the Legal Amazon has uncertain property rights.
 There are a number of social and environmental problems are attributed to this situation, for example, Imazon has identified that 76% of deforestation in Pará occurs in areas where property rights are unclear and insecure.

 In 2008, Brazil announced a plan to reduce deforestation by 80% by 2020.
 This target is part of Brazil’s National Climate Change Plan.
 Following the UN Climate Change Conference in Copenhagen in 2009, the government enacted the National Climate Change Policy (Brazilian Law 12.187), legally confirming its voluntary reduction targets for greenhouse gas emissions.
 This is Brazil’s second significant policy to reduce deforestation, following the Program to Prevent and Control Deforestation in the Amazon (PPCDAM), which comprises of around 200 actions to reduce deforestation in the Amazon forest.